Chip in $25 today to help send Jason to Harrisburg

 Youth Engagement

 Jason strongly believes in the importance of engaging young people in civic and government action.
-As a State Representative, Jason would establish a Youth Council comprised of student leaders across the high schools in the 148th House District.
+As a State Representative, Jason will establish a Youth Council composed of student leaders across the high schools in the 148th House District.

-While a student at Bala Cynwyd Middle School, Jason was selected as a delegate to former State Senator Connie Williams' Good Government Seminar, which was a very impactful day in his journey to understand the power of community organizing and governmental action at a young age.
+While a student at Friends' Central, Jason was selected as a delegate to former State Senator Connie Williams' Good Government Seminar, which was a very impactful day in his journey to understand the power of community organizing and governmental action at a young age.
+Jason would plan to partner with State Senators Amanda Cappelletti and Vincent Hughes to support the continuance of these programs.

 08